 While the essentially zero variable cost of wind generation means that under normal circumstances the power system should accept all the electricity produced by wind, there are circumstances (low loads, high runoff in the hydro system, and high wind) that can produce more electricity than can be used over periods of hours.
-Oversupply episodes occurred on occasion in the Pacific Northwest even before significant wind generation on the system, and they can occur even in power systems where there are no hydro and no wind resources, but 2011 and 2012 Bonneville saw combinations of high generation and low loads that resulted in curtailment of about 97,000 MWh and 47,000 MWh, respectively, of wind energy.
-The amount of curtailment depends on the amount and timing of wind, snowpack runoff, and load, but Bonneville has estimated that the expected cost of curtailed wind at our current level of demand and wind generation capability is about \$12 million per year.
+Oversupply episodes occurred on occasion in the Pacific Northwest even before significant wind generation on the system, and they can occur even in power systems where there are no hydro or wind resources.
+But in 2011 and 2012, Bonneville curtailed about 97,000 MWh and 47,000 MWh, respectively, of wind energy.
+Bonneville has estimated that the cost of curtailed wind at the current level of demand and wind generation capability to be about \$12 million per year.
 More importantly, there is the possibility of considerably higher costs in extreme years.

-These episodes occur during the spring runoff of the region's snowpack, during light load hours (10 p.m. to 6 a.m.).
-During spring, there are minimum flow requirements on the river to accommodate the runoff without flooding, and there are limits on the amount of total dissolved gases in the water to protect young salmon that are migrating to the ocean.
-Running water through generator turbines creates less dissolved gases than spilling water past the dams without generating.
-The minimum flow requirements result in minimum generation by the hydro system in a season when loads are relatively low.
-During the night, when loads are especially low and the wind is blowing, episodes when the combination of minimum hydro generation, wind, and thermal generation with limited flexibility to reduce output7, amounts to more generation than can be absorbed by demand.
-In such circumstances, the choices are to pay customers to accept electricity (i.e. accept negative prices) or curtail some generators involuntarily.
-Bonneville's policy is to curtail if necessary, with a sharing of the cost of that curtailment.8
+While oversupply episodes can happen at many times during the year, they usually occur during the spring runoff during light load hours (10 p.m. to 6 a.m.).
+During spring, there are flow requirements on the river to accommodate the runoff without flooding, and limits on the amount of total dissolved gases in the water to protect young salmon migrating to the ocean.
+Running water through generator turbines creates less dissolved gases than spilling water.
+During the night, when loads are especially low and the wind is blowing, the combination of hydro generation, wind, and thermal generation with limited flexibility,4 results in more generation than can be absorbed by demand.
+In such circumstances, the choices are to pay customers to accept electricity (accept negative prices) or curtail some generators involuntarily.
+Bonneville's policy is to curtail if necessary and share the cost of that curtailment.5

-Coordinated by the Council, Bonneville and other regional groups have put considerable effort into understanding oversupply episodes and exploring measures that could reduce the frequency and magnitude of these episodes.9 The Wind Integration Forum's Oversupply Technical Oversight Committee looked at a number of possibilities to mitigate oversupply episodes, ranging from reducing total dissolved gases by spilling water at different dams or passing water through navigation locks, to installing resistive load banks to absorb excess electricity by converting it to heat, to market mechanisms to encourage (or at least not discourage) shifting load into light load hours.
-Some of the measures examined overlap with measures under consideration for operational reserves, such as dynamic transfers and an energy imbalance market across control areas.10
+Coordinated by the Council, Bonneville and other regional groups have put considerable effort into understanding oversupply episodes and exploring measures that could reduce their frequency and magnitude.6 The Wind Integration Forum's Oversupply Technical Oversight Committee looked at a number of possibilities to mitigate oversupply episodes, ranging from reducing total dissolved gases by spilling water at different dams or passing water through navigation locks, to installing resistive load banks to absorb excess electricity by converting it to heat, to market mechanisms to encourage (or at least not discourage) shifting load into light load hours.
+Some of the measures examined overlap with measures under consideration for operational reserves, such as dynamic transfers and an energy imbalance market across control areas.7